wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 = Can I have different designs for different chats? = Yes you can, For each chat choose a design or create a design with our chat template builder.

-= My chat height is not good?
+= My chat height is too small?

 RumbleTalk chat is elastic chat.
 It means it will consume all the space around it.
 If that does not work try to use a direct embed (see next question how)